markeastman/vaadin-demo/README.md

 type of expense so we will need to have different panels for each expense type.

+The ProcessListView experiments with some background job execution and updating the ui based on status updates from the background task.
+We have tested the @Async style and also the reactive streams style using Flux interaction.
+We have created a Thread pool for async processing within the Application class.

 # Things to do or investigate

 1. Need to think about when to use dialogs for editing and